TusharRakheja/DataVisualization/README.md

 # AirCrashAnalysis

-Programming Assignment for Data Visualization by UIUC on Coursera.
+### Programming Assignment for Data Visualization by UIUC on Coursera.

+To reproduce the results:

-* MiningData.java accesses an online database (http://www.planecrashinfo.com/database.htm) and obtains the needed data.
-Exports a .csv file.
+* DataAPI.java accesses an online database (http://www.planecrashinfo.com/database.htm) and obtains the needed data.
+Exports a .tsv file.

 * The file is then supposed to be cleaned up in Excel.
+Remove the extra columns and column names, leaving only the dates and the fatalities.

+* Be careful about the formatting.
+Date should be in a DD-MMM-YYYY format.
+I stored the new file in a tab-separated text file, because .tsv doesn't save the date's format.

 * ProcessFrame.R then converts the date vs. deaths data to year-only vs. deaths data.

-* Output.csv contains only the #deaths column from the original .csv file.

-* Output.txt is supposed to contain that as well as the dates corresponding to each incident, except that I couldn't get it to work properly in R when both these values are included.
-Therefore, I only used the dates from output.txt (from the original .csv file as well, of course).

-* Finally, DeathsPerYear.R maps each year to the number of deaths in that year in a matrix, which is exported as yet another .csv file.
+* Finally, DeathsPerYear.R maps each year to the number of deaths in that year in a matrix, which is exported as a .csv file.

-* Then we make the scatter plot - Historical Air-Safety Data.png
+* Then we make the scatter plot - Historical Air-Safety Data.png.
+Either in R, or in Excel using the exported file.

 ## About the quality of the database